-Just a couple of years ago, motorized blinds were expensive to install, and with few options available to even the most well-heeled property owners looking for their next smart device.
+Just a few years ago, motorized blinds were expensive to install, and with few options available to even the most well-heeled property owners looking for their next smart device.
 But there are a now a range of more affordable alternatives.

 Some fit to the wall next to your window, then use a motor to pull on the blind cord, raising or lowering as you see fit.
-Then there is Ikea, which will enter the smart bling industry in August this year, after a short delay.
+Then there is Ikea, which entered the smart bling industry in 2019, after a short delay.